Elections in the District of Columbia

-The District of Columbia (a political division coterminous with Washington, D.C.) holds general elections every two years to fill various D.C. government offices, including mayor, attorney general, members of the D.C.
+Elections in the District of Columbia are held to fill various district and federal seats.
+The District of Columbia holds general elections every two years to fill various D.C. government offices, including mayor, attorney general, members of the D.C.
 Council, members of the D.C.
 State Board of Education, and members of its Advisory Neighborhood Commissions.
 Special elections may be held to fill vacancies at other points in time.
 Additionally, citywide ballot measures may be proposed and voted on.

 Procedure

 Elections in the District of Columbia are administered by the D.C.
 Board of Elections.